wilmoore/require-grunt-configs/Readme.md

 [![Build Status](https://david-dm.org/wilmoore/require-grunt-configs.png)](https://david-dm.org/wilmoore/require-grunt-configs)
 [![NPM version](https://badge.fury.io/js/require-grunt-configs.png)](http://badge.fury.io/js/require-grunt-configs)

   Load a directory of grunt configurations.
-I wrote this because even a trivial grunt configuration can look a bit unweildy lumped into one huge file.
+I wrote this because even a trivial grunt configuration can look a bit unwieldy as one huge file.
 Check out the [before][] and [after][] examples to understand the benefit.

 ## Wait, What?

-Keep your main gruntfile clean with task configurations extracted into individual files named after the task.
+Keep your main [Gruntfile clean][after] with configuration extracted into individual files.
+The name of the file is the same as the task name.
 For example, the `grunt jshint` configuration would go into `grunt/jshint.js` while the `grunt concat` configuration would go into `grunt/concat.js`.

-Check out [these examples][grunt/conf] to get a more in-depth look at how this works.
+Check out [these examples][grunt/conf] for a more in-depth look at how this works.

 ## Installation